Patrolavia/oscar/README.md

 ## Oscar?

-Oscar is a teenage wandering albatross, the smallest one between siblings, also the latest one leaves the nest.
+Oscar is a teenage wandering albatross, smaller than other hatchling, also the latest one leaves the nest.
 He lives in an island in the Antarctic Ocean, and get ready to explore this world.

 ## LICENSE